Anal Fissure Can Be Cured

 How is anal fissure treated?

 My method is simple.
-I use a wheatgrass extract in a liquid or cream base and get the patient to apply a small amount just inside the anal opening twice daily with a cotton bud or simply spray the anal opening with the Skin Recovery Spray.
+I use a wheatgrass extract in a liquid or cream base and get the patient to apply a small amount just inside the anal opening twice daily with a cotton bud.
+However, I have received a number of reports from people who have simply applied the wheatgrass spray (or cream, balm) over the anus and achieved good results.
+Considering the bioactives in wheatgrass penetrate the skin rapidly, and fissures are almost invariably superficial, this method makes quite a lot of sense, so I tend to recommend it now instead of inserting the extract.
 In most cases, the symptoms improve or disappear, usually within four to six weeks, sometimes even within a few days.

-Because the fissure itself is not a life-threatening condition, it is not essential to heal the fissure although most of them do heal in time.
+Because the fissure itself is not a life-threatening condition, it is not essential to heal the fissure if pain is eliminated although most of them do heal in time.
 The aim should always be to rid patients of their symptoms so they can resume a normal quality of life - something that wheatgrass is very good at.

 What causes anal fissure?